jmjf/to4ft/README.md

 - `keepAnnotationsFl` -- If true, keep annotation-type keywords in the output.
 See `annotationKeys` in `src/lib/consts.ts` for the list of annotation keywords.
 If you aren't generating API documentation from the server code, annotations add little value.

-- `allowUnsafeKeywordsFl` -- If true, keep keywords AJV may not recognize.
+- `allowUnsafeKeywordsFl` -- If true, keep keywords Ajv may not recognize.
 See `ajvUnsafeKeys` in `src/lib/consts.ts` for the list of unsafe keywords.
-If you enable AJV unsafe keywords, output may not be usable with AJV.
+If you enable Ajv unsafe keywords, output may not be usable with Ajv.

 **NOTE:** `to4ft` always ignores keywords in `stdIgnoreKeys` (in `src/lib/consts.ts`) because they're handled by the code.